Typhoon Ketsana: Aftermath

 In the Philippines, the National Disaster Coordinating Council (NDCC) headed the rescue and relief operations for the citizens affected by Ketsana's flooding.
 There was also a counterpart private-sector effort among companies and NGOs to provide and coordinate relief activities in various areas.

 The Philippine Army deployed about 1,000 soldiers in Metro Manila and surrounding provinces to help in operations.
 The Philippine Red Cross and the Philippine Coast Guard also deployed teams in rubber boats to rescue people stranded in their homes.
-On the Internet, citizens turned to various social networks like Twitter, Facebook, Plurk, and Multiply to share news updates and forward cries for help from people trapped in the floods.
-Google Maps was used to pinpoint locations of stranded people while various blogs and websites shared information on how to donate money and in-kind goods.
+On the Internet, citizens turned to social networks like Twitter, Facebook, Plurk, and Multiply to share news updates and forward cries for help from people trapped in the floods.
+Google Maps was used to pinpoint the locations of stranded people, while various blogs and websites shared information on donating money and in-kind goods.
 Donations arrived from all over the world and were sorely needed.

 After Typhoon Ketsana and Typhoon Parma, the government of Japan gave the Philippines a P1.7-billion (3.350 billion yen) grant to improve the country's weather monitoring and information dissemination system.